outpaddling/libxtend/README.md

 conveniently.
 This perspective is not completely unjustified, but the reality is that it doesn't have to be this way.

-C was designed to be a minimal language, but not a low-level language.
-Dennis Ritchie and friends
-deliberately left out any feature that could be implemented reasonably well by a library function.
-For example, unlike earlier languages such as Fortran and PL/I, C has no built-in input/output statements and no syntactic support for character strings beyond string constants.
+C was designed to be a minimalist high-level language with low-level language capabilities.
+Dennis Ritchie and friends deliberately left out any feature that could be implemented reasonably well by a library function.
+For example, unlike earlier languages such as Fortran and PL/I, C has no built-in input/output statements (no built-in subprograms in general) and no syntactic support for character strings beyond string constants.
 To compare strings, for example, we use a library function, which is itself written in C: